Borchert Palmer circa 1977

 A: Long-time Elmhurst resident Carl C. Geyer emigrated from Germany to the United States in 1904 when he was a young man.
 He made musical instruments, horns in particular, by hand.
 According to the Chicago Tribune, when he first arrived in the United States, Mr. Geyer was the only French horn maker in the country.
 On Mr. Geyer’s 82nd birthday, the horn section of the Chicago Symphony Orchestra took their instruments to Mr. Geyer’s shop at 228 S Wabash and serenaded him.
 Carl Geyer and his wife, Sophie, had three children.
 Mr. Geyer passed away in 1973 at the age of 92.

 Q: I read that Joseph Medill and his wife, Katharine, had a summer home in Elmhurst.
-Can you verify and/or provide any information about this?
+Can you provide any information about this?

 A: Katharine Medill and her husband Joseph Medill, Chicago Tribune editor, leased a summer home in Elmhurst in 1894.
 The couple lived in the former Lathrop Estate, Huntington (pictured at right), on St. Charles Road between York Street and Spring Road.
 Mrs. Medill suffered from ill-health, and the family hoped that the clean air away from Chicago would improve her health.
 Mrs. Medill passed away in Elmhurst on October 1, 1894.
 According to newspaper coverage following Mrs. Medill’s passing, she was one of the founders of the Soldiers’ and Sailors’ Home after the Civil War; was instrumental in relief work following the 1871 Chicago Fire, and was active on behalf of the Hospital for Women and Children.

 Q: Is it true that a famous painter named Healy lived in Elmhurst?